Isa Mazzei

 Isa Mazzei is an American screenwriter, author, and film producer.
-She wrote and produced Blumhouse's CAM, a psychological thriller on Netflix starring Madeline Brewer.
+She wrote and produced Blumhouse's Cam, a psychological horror film on Netflix starring Madeline Brewer.
 She is also the author of CAMGIRL, a memoir from Rare Bird Books.

 Early life

 Mazzei grew up in Boulder, Colorado after spending her early years in California.
 She is the daughter of a director of photography and a make-up artist.
 She is a graduate of the University of California, Berkeley, where she received a degree in Comparative Literature in 2013.

 Career

-Mazzei began writing professionally in 2016 with the screenplay for CAM, loosely based on her own experience as a camgirl.
-She was awarded Best Screenplay for CAM at the Fantasia International Film Festival in 2018.
+Mazzei began writing professionally in 2016 with the screenplay for Cam, loosely based on her own experience as a camgirl.
+She was awarded Best Screenplay for Cam at the Fantasia International Film Festival in 2018.
 Her first book, a memoir entitled CAMGIRL, was published in November 2019.
 Her writing has been featured in New York Magazine's The Cut.
 In 2019, she co-wrote and produced an episode of 50 States of Fright for Quibi, starring Christina Ricci.
 She is also acting as an advisor for the Sundance Institute's Co//ab program.